Zach1113/NYCU-WMN/README.md

 - **Throughput**: Packets processed per unit time
 - **Dropped Packets**: Number of packets dropped when queue is full (if finite capacity)
 - **Drop Rate**: Percentage of offered packets that were dropped
-- **Per-Packet Fairness**: Jain's fairness index on individual packet latencies (measures variance in packet treatment)
-- **Per-Flow Fairness**: Jain's fairness index on average latency per flow (measures variance in flow service)
+- **Flow Fairness**: Jain's fairness index on average latency per flow (measures how equally flows are served)

-## Understanding Fairness Metrics
+## Understanding Flow Fairness

-This project measures **two types of fairness**:

-### Per-Packet Fairness
-- Measures how equally individual packets are treated
-- Higher value = all packets experience similar latency
-- FCFS and Round-Robin typically score highest

-### Per-Flow Fairness
+This project focuses on **Per-Flow Fairness** (Jain's Fairness Index) as the primary metric for QoS:

-- Measures how equally flows (groups of packets) are served
+- **What it measures**: How equally different flows (groups of packets) are served
+- **Why it matters**: In multi-tenant systems, we want to prevent aggressive flows from starving small flows
-- Higher value = flows get equal service opportunities
+- **The Goal**: A value close to 1.0 means all flows receive equal service quality
-- **Fair Queue optimizes for this metric**

-**Key Insight**: Fair Queue may show lower per-packet fairness because it intentionally creates variance to protect small flows from large flows.
-This is the correct trade-off for multi-tenant systems!
+- **Fair Queue's Advantage**: By using virtual finish times and per-flow queues, Fair Queue achieves superior flow fairness compared to FCFS.

 ## Traffic Model